 III.
 Related to working conditions:

-a. organization and quality of medical care;
+A. organization and quality of medical care;

 Accounting and analysis according to official statistics

-The list of diseases corresponds to the International Classification of Diseases, Injuries and Causes of Death X revision.
+The list of diseases corresponds to the International Classification of Diseases, Injuries and Causes of Death, X Revision.

-Information for filling out the reporting form 16-VN in medical institutions is taken from the "Talon for a completed case of disability" (f.
-No. 025-9 / 4-y-96), (Order of the Ministry of Health of the Russian Federation dated 10.28.96 No. 366 .) or "Book of registration of sick leave" (f.
-No. 36 / y) (Appendix 1).
+Information for filling out the reporting form 16-VN in medical institutions is taken from the “Coupon for a completed case of incapacity for work” (form No. 025-9/4-u-96), (Order of the Ministry of Health of the Russian Federation dated October 28, 1996 No. 366 .) or “Book of registration of certificates of incapacity for work” (form No. 36/u) (Appendix 1).

-“Coupon for a completed case of temporary disability” - form No. 025-9 / y-96 is filled out by a doctor at the end of a case of temporary disability according to the “Outpatient Medical Card” - f.
-025 -4 / y, “Medical card of a university student, student of a secondary specialized institution” - f.
-025-3 / y, “History of the development of the child” - f.112 / y, “Medical record of a patient with a venereal disease” - f.
-065 / y, "Medical record of a patient with a fungal disease" - f.
-065-1 / y, "Medical record of a patient with tuberculosis" - f.
-081 / y, "Individual card of a pregnant woman and a puerperal" - f.
-111 / y and other medical documentation approved by the Ministry of Health, in which a case of temporary disability is registered.
+“Coupon for a completed case of temporary disability” - form No. 025 –9/u-96 is filled out by a doctor upon completion of a case of temporary disability according to the “Medical record of an outpatient” - f.
+025 -4/у, “Medical card of a university student, student of a secondary specialized institution” - f.
+025-3/u, “History of child development” - f.112/u, “Medical record of a patient with a sexually transmitted disease” - f.
+065/u, “Medical record of a patient with fungal disease” - f.
+065-1/u, “Medical record of a patient with tuberculosis” - f.
+081/у, “Individual card for pregnant and postpartum women” - f.
+111/у and other medical documentation approved by the Ministry of Health, in which a case of temporary disability is registered.

-in term 2 - "Gender" is underlined respectively "male" or "female";
+in term 2 - “Gender” is emphasized as “male” or “female”;

 When determining the underlying disease, the following rules should be followed:

-A) in the presence of several diagnoses that have a causal relationship, the main one should be considered the diagnosis of the disease, which is the cause of the other diseases indicated in the final diagnosis;
+A) in the presence of several diagnoses that have a causal relationship with each other, the diagnosis of the disease that is the cause of the remaining diseases indicated in the final diagnosis should be considered the main one;

 D) during surgical treatment, the disease that served as the reason for the operation is encrypted;

-Based on the reporting form No. 16-VN, an analysis of the level and structure of temporary disability is carried out both in the context of individual medical institutions and various administrative territories.
+Based on reporting form No. 16-VN, an analysis of the level and structure of temporary disability is carried out both in the context of individual medical institutions and various administrative territories.

 The average number of employees per month is defined as half the sum of employees at the beginning and end of the month.
 The average number of employees per year can be determined in two ways: